 Both arrangements have benefits and drawbacks.
 Your business model and goals will decide which can give you optimum benefits.

 CIF gives the sellers more control and profits by setting the terms of the shipping process under the agreement.
-The buyer may also benefit from CIF as they only have to wait for the products' arrival and collect them without any worries.
+The buyer may also benefit from Cost, Insurance as they only have to wait for the products' arrival and collect them without any worries.
 But CIF is pricier, with a higher shipping cost and limited access on the buyer's side.

 If you need help shipping overseas, trust a reliable shipping company like A1 Auto Transport.
 Our international moving service provides you with various options for shipping arrangements.
 Get your free moving quote today.